app-generator/docs-creativetim/docs/products/black-dashboard-django/django-deploy-on-heroku.md

 - Open a terminal window and authenticate via `heroku login` command
 - Clone the sources and push the project for LIVE deployment

-The full command list, executed on our sample project.
+The full command list executed on a sample project provided by the [AppSeed](https://appseed.us) platform.

 ```bash
 $ # Get the code